saulgray/developer-documentation/source/includes/demand/_exchange-groups.md

 Creates a group with specific suppliers and allocation for that group.

-<aside class="notice"> There are edge cases where allocating 100% of completes to exchange groups can lead to a survey not filling up.
-In this case, let a small percentage of completes go unallocated, and allow hedge access. </aside>
+<aside class="notice"> There are edge cases where suppliers overfilling their allocation can prevent a study with 100% allocation from finsihing.
+In this case, some compeltes will be mathematically unattainable.
+To remedy, let a small percentage of completes go unallocated and allow hedge access. </aside>

 #### Arguments